vinvinz/ITEC65A_Pull-Requests/README.md

 // You can add numbers to continue the list

 202-E List
-1.
+1.Velasquez, Saren Jay M.
-2. Velasquez, Saren Jay M.
+2.
 3.
 4.
 5.